de Pizan, Christine

 Persea Press, New York.
 ISBN 0-89255-061-9

 NOTE: This extract is included as an essential reading for transforming the world.
-You are requested to purchase the book yourself (and save your HP toner as well by not printing this out) as it is pertinent reading material.
+You are requested to purchase the book yourself as it is pertinent reading material.

 30. CHRISTINE SPEAKS OF THE GREAT BENEFIT ACCRUED AND ACCRUING EVERY DAY TO THE WORLD BECAUSE OF WOMEN.

 II.
 30. 1 "My lady, I see the endless benefits which have accrued to the world through women and nevertheless these mer, claim that there is no evil which has not come into the world because of them."
 "Fair friend," she answered, "you can see from what I have already said to you that the contrary of what they say is true.
 For there is no man who could sum up the enormous benefits which have come about through women and which come about every day, and I proved this for you with the examples of the noble ladies who gave the sciences and arts to the world.
 But, if what I have sal 'd about the earthly benefits accruing thanks to women is not enough for you, I will tell you about the spiritual ones.
 Oh, how could any man be so heartless to forget that the door of Paradise was opened to him by a woman?
 As I told you before, it was opened by the Virgin Mary, and is there anything greater one could ask for than that God was made man?
 And who can forget the great benefits which mothers bring to their sons and which wives bring to their husbands?
 I implore them at the very least not to forget the advantages which touch upon spiritual good.
 Let us consider the Law of the Jews.
 If you recall the story of Moses, to whom God gave the written Law of the Jews, you will find that this holy prophet, through whom so much good has come about, was saved from death by a woman, just as I will tell you.